Resource Conservation & Recovery Act (RCRA)

-This course is designed for those individuals tasked with managing hazardous wastes and complying with generator status as defined by the Environmental Protection Agency (EPA), ensuring that the treatment, storage, and disposal of wastes is handled properly within the regulatory requirements.
-This course also applies to those who handle hazardous wastes for transportation purposes, transferring from the generator to the disposal facility.
+Designed for those individuals tasked with managing hazardous waste and complying with generator status as defined by the Environmental Protection Agency (EPA), ensuring that the treatment, storage, and disposal of waste is handled properly within the regulatory requirements.
+This course also applies to those who handle hazardous waste for transportation purposes; transferring from the generator to the disposal facility.

 - Upon completion of this course a student will be able to:

 - Understand regulatory requirements and define generator status.

 - Understand hazardous waste determination, EPA hazard categories, and chemical characteristics.

 - Identify PPE needs and requirements.

 - Navigate and understand the Emergency Response Guidebook.